FortHell/MusicBox-YTMusic/README.md

 You can even build the app yourself!

 If you have any issues or thoughts, don't hesitate to let me know!

+(FYI: I didn't get the chance to test the Linux Releases, so if it has any issues, please let me know!)